PBO Fréchette faces ‘huge challenge’ of estimating cost of election promises

 Jennifer Robson, an assistant professor at Carleton University who teaches public policy and political management, said she has several concerns with how this new role will work when the PBO seeks information from departments.

-Prof. Robson notes that public servants are subject to the “caretaker convention” during election campaigns.
+Prof. Robson notes that public servants and ministers are subject to the “caretaker convention” during election campaigns.
 Federal rules state that during an election, government officials should restrict their activity to work that is routine, non-controversial, urgent and in the public interest, reversible without undue cost or disruption or agreed to by opposition parties.

 “The issue is the ministerial discretion to co-operate or not,” she said.
 “You can imagine the weirdness that ensues if a minister, even for legitimate reasons, says ‘No, I don’t agree to have my department co-operate on a PBO request related to costing.’”